-On Writing Well has been my ‘go to’ book on writing for thirty years.
-I was introduced to this book by a junior college creative writing professor whose job was to turn would be writers into acceptable storytellers; she tried valiantly.
-Zinsser, through this little book, is the college professor (now retired, ironically due to advanced Glaucoma); to many of America’s best professional writers.
+On Writing Well has been my ‘go-to’ book on writing for nearly forty years.
+I was introduced to this book by a junior college creative writing professor whose job was to turn would-be writers into acceptable storytellers; she tried valiantly.
+Zinsser, through this little book, was the college professor to many of America’s best professional writers.
 If they could choose only one book on writing, they would choose On Writing Well.

 Author James J. Kilpatrick boils the lesson every writer must take from this book: “Zinsser’s sound theory is that ‘writing improves in direct ratio to the number of things we can keep out of it.”
 If you’re serious about the craft of writing, On Writing Well is as necessary a tool as your writing pad and keyboard.

 Check it out on Amazon: On Writing Well, 30th Anniversary Edition: The Classic Guide to Writing Nonfiction